What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 "The Mews at Glen Cove"

 Located at the intersection of Hill Street and Landing Road, the Congregation Tifereth Israel is selling some of the property around the Temple including frontage on Hill Street and Cottage Row, for residential development.
-While they intend to maintain their place of worship on the property, the proposal for 86 2-story townhouses in 6 buildings, for adults 55 and older only, has been recently modified to 72 units in up to 7 buildings.
+While they intend to maintain their place of worship on the property, the proposal for 86 2-story townhouses in 6 buildings, for adults 55 and older only, has been modified to 72 units in up to 7 buildings.
 All units will be 2-bedroom condos and the price range will be ~$400K.

 Exactly 144 parking spaces will be provided for the condo units (2 per unit) in 4 lots, and the parking will be separate from the Temple parking area.
 The developers intend to provide 2 separate entrances to the property - the current entrance will be for the Temple while a new entrance a couple of hundred feet to the south on Hill Street will be added for the residential component.
 There is no plan to have residents access both entrances.